 A chance for hardcore fans and collectors to get their hands on a part of cinematic and popular culture history!

-A free museum worthy preview exhibition will be open to the public in the run up to the auction, opening on the 14th September at the BFI IMAX and showcasing over 250 lots from the upcoming auction.
+A free museum worthy preview exhibition will be open to the public in the run up to the auction, showcasing over 250 lots from the upcoming auction.

 Both the Auction and Exhibition take place at BFI IMAX in London, Waterloo.